newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/verify-license-massage-therapy.md

 callToActionLink: https://www.njconsumeraffairs.gov/mbt/Pages/applications.aspx
 callToActionText: Apply for or Verify a License
 required: true
-issuingAgency: New Jersey Division of Consumer Affairs
+issuingAgency: New Jersey Division of Consumer Affairs Board of Massage and Bodywork Therapy
 ---
 You or any of your staff providing massage therapy services will need to have individual massage therapy licenses.
 It is the responsibility of the business owner to ensure all staff providing massage therapy services have a current license.